kritarth-awasthi/Sudarshana/README.md

 ## What it does

-The device continuously monitors two biometric signals — heart rate and galvanic skin response (GSR/skin conductance) — to detect physiological stress signatures associated with an adrenaline spike.
+The device continuously monitors two biometric signals: heart rate and galvanic skin response (GSR/skin conductance) to detect physiological stress signatures associated with an adrenaline spike.
 When both signals exceed threshold simultaneously, the device automatically transmits an SOS SMS containing a live Google Maps link to emergency contacts via the SIM800L GSM module.

-A physical button provides manual override — one press enters ALERT mode (sensors active), second press triggers immediate SOS.
+A physical button provides manual override: one press enters ALERT mode (sensors active), second press triggers immediate SOS.

 ---